iskandr/fancyimpute/README.md

 * `BiScaler`: Iterative estimation of row/column means and standard deviations to get doubly normalized matrix.
 Not guaranteed to converge but works well in practice.
 Taken from [Matrix Completion and Low-Rank SVD via Fast Alternating Least Squares](http://arxiv.org/abs/1410.2596).

+### Induction Mode
+A few algorithms support induction mode where you can save the solver and then apply it to new test data.
+This mode is supported in `IterativeImputer` (by means of sklearn library), `MatrixFactorization`, `SimpleFill`, and `IterativeSVD`.